 2. Enhances Hearing Abilities

-It might be obvious that learning to play the piano comes with learning to distinguish different musical tones.
+It might be obvious that learning to play the piano comes with learning to distinguish between different musical tones.
 But as your child grows, their ability to process sound away from the piano can also increase.

 3. Increases Self-Esteem